anywhichway/array-set-ops/README.md

 Why not use generators instead of custom iterator interally?
 By sharing the code base we save size and ensure that idential algoritms are used.

 # Change History (Reverse Chronological Order)

+2023-02-24 v0.4.6 Added more performance tests.
+Minor optimizations to `union`.

 2023-02-23 v0.4.5 Abstracted out `createIterable` to reduce size of code base.
 Added generator versions of set operations to performance testing.